Coronavirus (COVID-19) Update on City of Windsor Services

 Garbage, Recycling and Yard Waste

-Public Drop-Off Depot will be closed to all customers.
+Public Drop-Off Depot will re-open to the public on Tuesday, May 19, 2020.
 The rodent program will continue; street sweeping program and litter bin collections are operating on a reduced service level; and special event services will not be offered.

 Huron Lodge Long Term Care Home